-Nikon D5300 versus Panasonic G7
+Nikon D5300 vs Panasonic G7

-The Nikon D5300 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in October 2013 and May 2015.
+The Nikon D5300 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in October 2013 and May 2015.
 The D5300 is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5300) and a Four Thirds (G7) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (12 percent) than the Nikon D5300.
 Moreover, the G7 is markedly lighter (15 percent) than the D5300.
 In this context, it is worth noting that neither the D5300 nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5300) and the Micro Four Thirds Lens Catalog (G7).
 Mirrorless cameras, such as the G7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.